apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 ### 2 Deploy

-There are three ways to deplot `hugegraph-hubble`
+There are three ways to deploy `hugegraph-hubble`

 - Use Docker (Convenient for Test/Dev)
 - Download the Toolchain binary package